 Attach an image or logo to your entry form.
 This will be used in the event brochure and presentations should you be shortlisted.
 Ensure this represents the campaign, product, or organisation you are entering.

 What are you waiting for?

 Being shortlisted for an award brings recognition and an opportunity to celebrate a great piece of work, a fantastic organisation, team, or individual.
 It can motivate employees, promote your business to new customers, and act as an endorsement for your organisation.

 It can also help you to evaluate your work, compare yourself to competitors and even identify areas for improvement.
 A good winning entry takes time and there is a skill in writing a submission.

-If you would like any help with using business awards as part of your company strategy we can help.
+If you would like any help with using business awards as part of your company or marketing strategy we can help.
 We can research the right awards for you, through discussions and research we will find the right information about your company that will match the judging criteria and submit an entry on your behalf.
-Call us on 01903 530787 or email us to find out more.
+Call us on 01903 530787 or email Lara to find out more.